Search

 TRAILS

 This trip focuses on the north wetlands and woodlands and some of the woodlands in the east where birds are usually more abundant.
 Please note: these trails, unlike the trails around the pond, are not paved.
-The area is hilly and some places the ground is uneven or muddy.
+The area is hilly and the ground is uneven or muddy in some places.
 We will be covering about 2.5 miles.

 CHALLENGES

-Horn Pond is a popular recreation area, and we may encounter the occassional mountain bike or leashed dog.
+Horn Pond is a popular recreation area, and we may encounter the occasional mountain bike or leashed dog.

 MAssachusetts Young Birders